-This bill amends the Nebraska Liquor Control Act to enhance the rights and operational flexibility of holders of manufacturer, craft brewery, microdistillery, and entertainment district licenses.
-Key changes include increasing the number of retail locations a manufacturer can operate from five to eight, and allowing craft breweries and microdistilleries to have up to eight separate physical locations instead of five.
-The bill also introduces new definitions and clarifies the rights of license holders, including the ability to obtain catering and special designated licenses.
-Additionally, it modifies regulations for entertainment districts, permitting the sale of alcoholic beverages in designated commons areas with food service, and outlines requirements for beverage containers and consumption areas.
+This bill amends the Nebraska Liquor Control Act to enhance the rights of holders of various licenses, including manufacturer, craft brewery, microdistillery, and entertainment district licenses.
+Key updates include increasing the number of retail locations a manufacturer can operate from five to eight, and allowing craft breweries and microdistilleries to have up to eight separate physical locations instead of five.
+The bill also introduces provisions for entertainment district licenses, enabling the sale of alcoholic beverages in designated commons areas under specific conditions related to food service and container labeling.

 Final Reading: 53-123.01, 53-123.14, 53-123.16, 53-123.17, 53-129